Ransomware gang threatens to overthrow Costa Rica government

 SAN JOSE, Costa Rica (AP) — A ransomware gang that infiltrated some Costa Rican government computer systems has upped its threat, saying its goal is now to overthrow the government.

+“We haven’t seen anything even close to this before and it’s quite a unique situation,” said Brett Callow, a ransomware analyst at Emsisoft.
+“The threat to overthrow the government is simply them making noise and not to be taken too seriously, I wouldn’t say.

+“However, the threat that they could cause more disruption than they already have is potentially real and that there is no way of knowing how many other government departments they may have compromised but not yet encrypted.”

-The Russian-speaking Conti gang attacked Costa Rica in April, accessing multiple critical systems in the Finance Ministry, including customs and tax collection.
+Conti attacked Costa Rica in April, accessing multiple critical systems in the Finance Ministry, including customs and tax collection.
 Other government systems were also affected and a month later not all are fully functioning.

 Conti responded by writing, “We are determined to overthrow the government by means of a cyber attack, we have already shown you all the strength and power, you have introduced an emergency.”